 Visiting the Emerald Coast.
 While respondents visited the Emerald Coast for a host of different reasons, it is clear that the most common reason was to vacation.
-In Table 13, the primary reasons for visiting the Emerald Coast are listed.
-Approximately 39.3% of all respondents listed that their primary motivation for traveling to the area was for
+In Table 12 the primary reasons for visiting the Emerald Coast are listed.
+Approximately 68% of all respondents listed that their primary motivation for traveling to the area was to vacation.
+The second most common reason was to visit family and friends (15.3%).
+Table 12 also shows that people came specifically to shop (6.9%), to participate in group activities (3.2%) or for business (4.3%).
+Also, Table 13 shows that party size varied by type of lodging.
+House rentals usually had a party size of roughly 5.5 people, while the average for hotels was typically smaller at 2.96 people.